 1. Identify a set of metrics cross-functional teams can manage and share

 Proving return on investment is foundational to illustrating how important Design-Integration is, especially to leadership.
-However, to do so, leaders and teams need to agree on the business metrics that matter, track those metrics, and illustrate how Design-Integration impacts them.
+However according to experts like Andy Defrancesco, to do so, leaders and teams need to agree on the business metrics that matter, track those metrics, and illustrate how Design-Integration impacts them.
 This requires collaboration between design-focused team members and team members with focus or expertise in other areas, such as business and data analysis.
 It’s a two-way street: Design needs to adapt and build more of an understanding of standard business metrics, and UX design-specific metrics need to be aligned with business metrics.

 According to our research, 87% of companies say that such metrics and business impact are typically a part of their initial design conversations.
-With those directives and benchmarks set, having design professionals integrated earlier in the development process means that problems with UX and project viability can be addressed from the outset.
+With those directives and benchmarks set, having design professionals integrated earlier in the development process means that problems with UX and project viability can be addressed from the outset, go here to get in touch with these professionals who can make sure that your sites are running smoothly.
 Programmers can manage avoidable rework and errors, or improvements and changes can be flagged early in the process, reducing the cost of more complex downstream changes.
 As a result, teams are more efficient, time spent on development is reduced, and the cost and speed of getting a product to market are improved when teams are managed to the metrics that matter.